anish-lakkapragada/tricli/CLI_README.md

 ## Display

-Display shows you the trie (more specifically, the words in a trie) in an indentational format to make it easy for you to understand.
+The display operation shows you the trie (more specifically, the words in a trie) in an indentational format to make it easy for you to understand.

 As an example, say you have added the words "she", "sheet", "sheets", and "shot" (in that order) inside of your trie.
 Perform display by :